EMMA: End-to-End Multimodal Model for Autonomous Driving: Method

 While end-to-end motion planning is the ultimate core task, a comprehensive autonomous driving system requires additional capabilities.
 Specifically, it must perceive the 3D world and recognize surrounding objects, the road graph and the traffic conditions.
 To achieve this goal, we formulate \model\ as a generalist model capable of handling multiple driving tasks through training mixtures.

 Our vision-language framework represents all non-sensor inputs and outputs as plain text, providing the flexibility necessary to incorporate many other driving tasks.
 We employ instruction-tuning, a well-established approach in LLMs, to jointly train all tasks together with task-specific prompts included in the inputs $\mathbf{T}$ of Eq. \ref{eqn:efm_basic}.
-We organize these tasks into three primary categories: spatial reasoning, road graph estimation, and scene understanding.
-Fig.~\ref{fig:generalist} illustrates the overall \model\ Generalist diagram.
+We organize these tasks into three primary categories: \textbf{spatial reasoning}, \textbf{road graph estimation}, and \textbf{scene understanding}.

 \textbf{Spatial reasoning} is the ability to understand, reason, and draw conclusions about objects and their relationships in space.
 This enables an autonomous driving system to interpret and interact with its surrounding environment for safe navigation.